Where Excellence is Expected

 2564 | Unified Music: 5 credits – grades 9, 10, 11, 12 – Elective – no prerequisite

 Students are introduced to various musical instruments and performance opportunities.
 General education students who register for the course take the role of supportive peer helpers for students with disabilities.
-Students will work in diverse peer groups in conjunction with paraprofessional aides and teacher to help Integrated Services students complete music projects and activities.
+Students will work in diverse peer groups in conjunction with paraprofessional aides and teachers to help Integrated Services students complete music projects and activities.
 Students are introduced to various musical instruments and subject matter in this class.
 Dual registration in an orchestra or band ensemble is required as a peer mentor.

 2560 | Guitar (Beginning): 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – no prerequisite

-2561 | Guitar II: 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – prerequisite: Guitar I or Instructor Approval
+2561 | Guitar II: 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – Prerequisite: Guitar I or Instructor Approval

 2635 | Beginning Class Piano: 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – no prerequisite